paseo-network/paseo-action-submission/rfcs/onboard_infrastructure_providers.md

 ```
 This file should, at least, contain the identity of the contributor.

-The **election criteria** is:
+The **selection criteria** is:

-- Contributor is part of [Polkadot 1KV Programme](https://wiki.polkadot.network/docs/thousand-validators).
+- Contributor is part of the [Polkadot 1KV Programme](https://wiki.polkadot.network/docs/thousand-validators).
 - Contributor maintains an invulnerable collator for a system chain for a parachain connected to either, Kusama or Polkadot.

 > At least one of the above statements needs to be true.